yeri63-arduino/USB-Micro-SD-Player-Module/README.md

  - Emulates external SD drive when connected to computer using USB cable.
  - Programmable controller (ATTiny85) using ISP port.

 Module accepts commands by waving hand over the photocell, or pressing push button switch.
-Only one switching option is installed.
+Only one of these is installed.
 Program status and settings are displayed via an onboard Status LED, by blinking patterns.

 Key: (.) = Short Press, (-) = Long Press, (*) = default
 -  (.) = Play next song.